-While this is a simple illustration, it is representative of warrant offerings.
+This simple illustration is representative of warrant offerings:

 Company ABC needs to raise money and is about to make an initial public offering (IPO).
-It has filed to offer three million shares of stock at $10.
-The company is unsure if it can sell all shares, so it attaches one warrant to each share at no additional cost to make the offering more attractive.
-This warrant will permit the purchaser of this initial offering to buy one additional share at the same initial price within ten years--in this example--of the IPO.
+It’s filed to offer 3 million shares of stock at $10.
+The company is unsure if it can sell all those shares, so it attaches one warrant to each share at no additional cost to make the offering more attractive.
+This warrant will permit the purchaser of this initial offering to buy one additional share at the same initial price within ten years of the IPO.

-Third, the company is very successful, and its share price for the common stock rises to $40.
+Finally, the company may be very successful, and its share price for the common stock rises to $40.
 The investor who purchased the IPO can exercise his warrants and take possession of the additional shares with a gain in value within the first 10 years.

-Occasionally, warrants have no secondary market in which to make a transaction.
-However, warrants can also be registered by the issuer and traded on an exchange.
-In this event, the value of the warrant can be tracked through quote sources online or in print, or through a broker.
+Sometimes warrants have no secondary market in which to make a transaction, but warrants can also be registered by the issuer and traded on an exchange.
+The value of the warrant can be tracked through quote sources online or in print in this event, or through a broker.
 The security usually has the symbol of the underlying stock with an additional “w.” or “wt.” attached to it.

 Warrants are similar to options with respect to rights of ownership or transfer of risk.
-They can be a useful tool, but it is important to realize that they have no inherent value unless converted to common stock.
+They can be a useful tool, but they have no inherent value unless and until they’re converted to common stock.